 Sweat stains can be white or clear (and undetectable), and—over time—they can turn fabric dingy grey.
 Stains from antiperspirant/deodorant products tend to look yellow, green, or brown, and they can feel hard or crusty.

-Prevention: To help stave off future stains, it’s best to wash garments soon after each wearing.
+To help stave off future tough stains, it’s best to wash garments soon after each wearing.
 Letting them linger in the dirty clothes hamper for days gives stains a chance to settle in.
 If the stain is caused by an antiperspirant/deodorant, be sure to apply a very thin layer of the product to your skin, and always wait a few minutes for a liquid or creamy product to dry before getting dressed.
 Both steps will reduce the chance that it migrates to your clothes.
 Take that, sweat!

 4 ways to get the sweat smell out of sporting gear for an odour free clean

 Whether you’re working out or playing in a big game, here’s how to stay fresh.

 Tips on how to ensure that your clothing lasts longer

 How to wash and dry wool jumpers